Red imported fire ant: As pests

 Not only do they thrive in urban areas, red imported fire ants can damage equipment and infrastructure and impact business, land, and property values.
 They are also attracted to electricity; electrically stimulated workers release venom alkaloids, alarm pheromones, and recruitment pheromones, which in return attracts more workers to the site.
 As a result, red imported fire ants can destroy electrical equipment.
-This is known as magnetism, where scientists have identified internal magnetic materials which may play a role in orientation behaviours.
+This is known as magnetism, where scientists have identified internal magnetic materials which may play a role in orientation behaviors.
 They are known to chew through electrical insulation which causes damage to electric motors, irrigation lines, pumps, signal boxes, transformers, telephone exchanges, and other equipment.
 Colonies aggregate near electrical fields and are capable of causing short circuits or interfering with switches and equipment such as air conditioners, computers, and water pumps.
 They are also known to infest airport landing areas and traffic lights.

 In 2002, the farm gate value of decorative producing nurseries in Orange, Los Angeles, and San Diego counties was $1.3 billion.
 According to author Les Greenberg of the Center for Invasive Species Research, roughly 40% of crops are produced in these three counties, making it one of the major crops in these areas.
-“The value of California's entire nursery industry in 2002 was estimated at $2.6 billion” (Greenberg, 1).
+"The value of California's entire nursery industry in 2002 was estimated at $2.6 billion" (Greenberg, 1).
 This business is already feeling the effects of quarantine laws that need pesticide soaking before imports can begin.
 Immediate costs include the spraying of insecticides to all plants in restricted zones.